What is the WORKDAY Function?

 The function uses the following arguments:

-- Start_date (required function) – It is a date that represents the start date.
+- Start_date (required function) – This is a date that represents the start date.

-- Days (It is a required function) – It is the number of workdays to be added to start_date.
+- Days (It is a required function) – The number of workdays to be added to start_date.

 In entering dates, Microsoft recommends that the start_date and [holidays] arguments should be entered as either: